 - Dividend(D1) = Rs.
 5.00 per share

-- High yield is the rate calculated by comparing the amount of money the company is paying to its shareholders against the market value of the security in which the investment is done by the shareholders.
-Dividend high yield is calculated with dividend amount and stock price.
-To calculate the dividend yield, the dividend amount is divided by the current share price.
+- High yield is the rate calculated by comparing the amount of money the company is paying to its shareholders against the market value of the security in which the shareholders invest.
+To calculate Dividend high yield, we require a dividend amount and stock price.
+To calculate the dividend yield, divide the dividend amount by the current share price.

-- Dividend growth is calculated by considering factors like annual growth, cost of equity or rate of return and dividend amount pays by the company.
+- To calculate Dividend growth, we consider factors like annual growth, cost of equity, or rate of return, and dividend amount paid by the company.
 It calculates the share price of the company and compares that price with the current market price of a share.
 By this, it evaluates whether the share is overvalued or undervalued.
-Accordingly, the investor can make the decision of whether to invest in that stock or not.
+Accordingly, the investor can decide whether to invest in that stock or not.

-- In dividend high yield, the yield will increase if the stock price of the company will decrease or the dividend payout rate is increased.
-In short-run investors can invest for high yield but in the long run, an investor needs to analyze yield as well as growth.
+- In high dividend yield, the yield will increase if the stock price of the company will decrease, or if the dividend payout rate increases.
+In short-run investors can invest for high yield, but in the long run, an investor needs to analyze yield as well as growth.

-- The increment in the dividend payout by the company in the years results in the dividend growth & this results in the rate at which such growth is incurring.
+- Increment in dividend payout by the company in the years results in dividend growth & provides the rate at which such growth is incurring.

-- The dividend paid by the company for the securities is the appropriation done from the profit of the company for that period.
-Hence if a company is showing a healthy increase in the dividend then it shows that the companies finances are getting strong and the company is recording more profits in the upcoming periods.
+- The dividend paid by the company for securities is the appropriation done, from the company’s profit, for that period.
+Hence if a company is showing a healthy increase in the dividend, then it shows that the companies finances are getting healthy, and the company is recording more profits in the upcoming periods.

-- This becomes the key point for the investors to consider before investing as the investors will be expecting to receive good dividends against their investments.
-And this increase in the growth rate may also result in an increase in the market value of the securities of the company if the company is earning healthy market returns.
+- It becomes the critical point for the investors to consider before investing, as the investors will be expecting to receive good dividends against their investments.
+And this increase in the growth rate may also increase the market value of the securities of the company if the company is earning healthy market returns.

 - This model works on a few assumptions.
-One assumption in this model is that it is assumed that dividends will grow at a constant rate.
-There are only a few chances of constant growth because it depends on business growth or business cycle.
+One assumption in this model is that it assumes that dividends will grow at a constant rate.
+There are only a few chances of continuous growth because it depends on business growth or business cycle.
 Businesses can face unexpected difficulties or successes.
 This model has its limitation that it is only applicable to those companies that have a stable growth rate.

-- Investor’s lookout for dividend growth trends before deciding to invest their funds as they are expecting more yield for their investments.
-The increased growth rate sometimes become trouble for the company as their might come to a situation where the most of the surplus earned by the company during the period may have been thought up to be used in some business growth processes but due to the market trend and the investors’ expectations the company might have to sacrifice some portions for paying the expected dividend.
+- Investors look out for dividend growth trends before deciding to invest their funds as they are expecting more yield for their investments.
+The increased growth rate sometimes becomes a trouble for the company.
+A company might come to a situation where most of the surplus earned by it during a period may have been thought up to be used in some business growth processes.
+However, due to the market trend and the investors’ expectations, it might have to sacrifice some portions for paying the expected dividend.

 This has been a guide to What is Dividend Growth & its Definition.
 Here we discuss how to calculate the dividend growth rate using formula along with examples, advantages, and disadvantages.
 You can learn more about from the following articles –